 Walden Ridge Room

 The Walden Ridge Room can accommodate 8 people around a conference table.
 It is located on the third floor of the University Center between the Riverbend Room and Heritage Room.
+It is equipped with a 42" monitor with VGA and HDMI connections so you can connect your own computer for your meeting.

 The Heritage Room is located on the third floor of the University Center.
 It has a conference-style setting that can accommodate 20 people at the table with an additional 6 chairs along the walls for a total room capacity of 26.
 This room is equipped with computer, projector and audio equipment (no built-in microphone capabilities).
 The Heritage Rooms is very convenient for breakfast, lunch or dinner meetings.